Will Ukraine Adopt a One Party System?

 The Ukrainian President Viktor Yanukovych’s team is tightening its grip on power.
 The opposition, still in disarray after Yanukovych’s victory in the presidential elections last February, has offered no resistance.
 More defectors from the opposition are joining the ruling coalition, some of them lured by the promises of several recently freed government posts.
 Meanwhile, the junior partners of Yanukovych’s Party of Regions (PRU), the Communists and Parliamentary Speaker, Volodymyr Lytvyn’s bloc, are losing influence within the coalition.
 Recently, the coalition rubberstamped a new local election law which leaves no opportunities for PRU rivals.

+At this pace, Ukraine may soon receive a de-facto one-party system, similar to neighboring Russia, with the opposition marginalized and the ruling party’s allies dwarfed into irrelevance.
 On July 2, the parliament dominated by Yanukovych’s coalition, dismissed Humanitarian Deputy Prime Minister, Volodymyr Semynozhenko, and Environment Minister, Viktor Boyko.
 Neither Yanukovych nor his Prime Minister, Mykola Azarov, explained the dismissals.
 Newspapers, citing anonymous PRU sources, reported that more ministers will soon be dismissed.
 Coal Minister, Yury Yashchenko, Health Minister, Zinovy Mytnyk, Transport Minister, Kostyantyn Yefimenko, and Volodymyr Sivkovych, a Deputy Prime Minister in charge of security, were mooted as candidates (Delo, July 5; Kommersant-Ukraine, July 7).

 Clouds are gathering over Sehy Tyhypko, the liberal deputy prime minister in charge of economic reform.
 One newspaper linked to the PRU cited anonymous PRU sources as saying that Yanukovych was upset with Tyhypko for supervising the preparation of a tax code which was recently rejected by both the coalition and the opposition (Segodnya, July 6).
 The communists openly demanded Tyhypko’s dismissal in parliament over the same issue (Ukrainska Pravda, July 6).
 Tyhypko might become a scapegoat for the tax code failure, and the PRU may use the communists to deliver a warning to him for being too independently minded.
 In particular, Tyhypko insists that the recent tender to privatize the Luhansk locomotive plant, conducted by the Azarov cabinet and won by Russia’s Transmashholding, was not transparent (Ukrainski Novyny, July 7).
 Tyhypko, although he admitted that he has certain problems in interacting with the rest of the cabinet, pledged not to resign (ICTV, July 12).